-The first article in this series was A DIY Guide for Applying for a Grant: Part 1 – Finding the Funding Source, in which we looked at the numerous ways to locate grants and find out about rounds.
-In this article, we will assist you to get started with the application.
+In first article in this series A DIY Guide to applying for grants: Part 1 – Finding the Funding Source, we looked at the numerous ways to locate grants and find out about rounds.
+In this article, we will assist you to hone your approach to grant writing (aka to get your game face ON).

 - Step 1: Open grant website.